“Wealth consists not in having great possessions, but in having few wants.” – Epictetus

 Day 1 | Welcome to Kalymnos!

-You get yourself to Kalymnos and we'll have a ride ready for you!
-The Carian Hotel will also have a cozy room and a nice bed waiting for you, and you’ll be free for the day to dip your toes into the sea or your finger into the world of Kalymnian food at one of Massouri's many delightful restaurants.
+You get yourself to Kalymnos and we'll have a cozy room and a nice bed waiting for you at the Carian Hotel.
+You’ll be free for the day to dip your toes into the sea or your finger into the world of Kalymnian food at one of Massouri's many delightful restaurants.
 As folks will be arriving by air and by sea and at all different times, we'll officially start the trip with breakfast the following day.

 2